estella97/DailyPlanner/README.md

 - 2-3 stretch requirements (hope to complete 1!)
   1. Some ML to help learn users' preferences
   2. Mobile friendly UI design

+## Initial Task Breakdown:
+- Frontend:
+    1. Methods to integrate with backend
+    2. UI for users -- HTML and CSS
+    3. Association of a users feelings with tags
+- Backend:
+    1. Make requests to Google Places API
+    2. Storage of the data returned from these requests in a database

 ## ProposalDraft: